-Min Ziqian (閔子騫), also known by the formal name of Min Sun (閔損), was another of Confucius’s compatriots from the state of Lu and one of his favorite disciples.
+Min Ziqian (閔子騫), also known by the formal name of Min Sun (閔損), was another of Confucius’s compatriots from the state of Lu and widely renowned as a model of filial devotion.

 No doubt influenced by Confucius, Min Ziqian became a philosopher himself, espousing a conservative creed focused on restoring old traditions rather than implementing new reforms.
-Like Confucius, he was highly critical of the of Ji Kangzi (季康子) the regent of the state of Lu, and yearned for a return to the no-doubt mythical golden age under the Duke of Zhou.
+Like Confucius, he was highly critical of Ji Kangzi (季康子), the regent of the state of Lu, and yearned for a return to the no-doubt mythical golden age under the Duke of Zhou.

 When the head of the Ji Family sent an invitation to Min Ziqian to become governor of the town of Bi, he replied to the messenger: “Please convey my regrets.
 If anyone comes with a second invitation, I will be obliged to go and live on the other side of the River Wen.”

-Virtuous conduct: Yan Hui, Min Ziqian, Ran Boniu, Ran Yong.
-Eloquent speech: Zai Yu, Zigong.
-Government and administration: Ran Qiu, Zilu.
-Cultural accomplishments: Ziyou, Zixia.
+Virtue: Yan Hui, Min Ziqian, Ran Geng, Ran Yong.
+Eloquence: Zai Yu, Zigong.
+Administration: Ran Qiu, Zilu.
+Letters: Ziyou, Zixia.

-Confucius said: “Min Ziqian is such a filial son!
-Nobody differs from his parents and brothers in their praise of him.”
+Confucius said: “Min Ziqian is a model of filial devotion!
+Nobody doubts the praise given to him by his parents and brothers.”

-When at Confucius’s side, Min Ziqian looked respectful; Zilu looked feisty; Ran Qiu and Zigong looked relaxed.
-Confucius joked.
-“A man like Zilu will not die a natural death.”
+When at Confucius’s side, Min Ziqian was straightforward but respectful; Zilu was bold and intense; Ran Qiu and Zigong were frank but amiable.
+Confucius was happy but said: “A man like Zilu won’t die a natural death.”

-Certain people in Lu were planning to demolish the Long Treasury and rebuild it.
+The leadership of Lu was planning to demolish the Long Treasury and rebuild it.
 Min Ziqian said: “Why not just repair the old structure?
 Why build a new one?”
 Confucius said: “This man rarely speaks, but when he does he hits the mark.”